Friday’s ‘General Hospital’ Spoilers: Ava’s Anxious To Finish Off Ryan, Laura & Curtis Team Up To Search

 Friday’s General Hospital spoilers tease that there will be a fair amount of talk regarding Ryan Chamberlain throughout the May 10 show.
 At this point, nobody has uncovered definitive proof that he is still alive.
-However, a handful of Port Charles residents suspect he is and they are determined to track him down.
+However, a handful of Port Charles residents suspect he is, and they are determined to track him down.

 Ava’s approach to finding Ryan is to fake a romance with Kevin.
-While Kevin is having a bit of a hard time throwing himself into it, Ava is having a pretty grand time and General Hospital spoilers suggest that she is doing this by keeping her goal in mind.
+While Kevin is having a bit of a hard time throwing himself into it, Ava is having a pretty grand time.
+General Hospital spoilers suggest that she is doing so by keeping her goal in mind.

-The sneak peek for Friday’s show shared via Twitter reveals that Ava will get intense as she tells Kevin about how she’s “talking about finishing the bastard off once and for all.”
+The sneak peek for Friday’s show, shared via Twitter, reveals that Ava will get intense as she tells Kevin about how she’s “talking about finishing the bastard off once and for all.”

 General Hospital spoilers detail that Laura and Curtis will stop at a restaurant as they pursue this lead.
-During their time there, Laura will talk about how they have to find Ryan before he finds “them,” likely Ava and perhaps Kevin.
+During their time there, Laura will talk about how they have to find Ryan before he finds “them” — likely Ava, and perhaps Kevin.

 "Well, I'm talking about finishing the bastard off once and for all." #GH pic.twitter.com/CrNywBlvwr